domfarolino/algorithms/src/datastructures/BST/README.md

 either the left or right subtree, or terminate.
 Initially they must be called with the tree's actual "`root`" node.
 This initial call requires access to private data (the tree's "`root`") to set the context for the first call.
-To avoid exposing an API that requires private data, often wrapper functions are used to make this initial call once for the public caller.
+To avoid exposing an API that requires private data, often wrapper functions are used to make this initial call once for the user.
 For example, the public API for `add()` might accept a single value to add, and would call the recursive `addHelper()` function with this valuem, and the the tree's "`root`" node (to set the initial context for the future recursive calls).
+The `addHelper` would take it from here, recursing down the tree as necessary.
 You'll see this pattern being used in the implementation in this repository.

 ## Supported operations